yangsu01/funance_blog/blogs/04-trading-with-arima/trading-with-arima.md

 ![arima forecast 2](./figures/arima-2.png)
 _Figure 5.
 Buy when Returns above 0.1% are Forecasted, Sell Next Day_

 Yikes.
-On first glance, we're not looking good.
-Heres all the info summed up in a table...
+At first glance, we're not looking good.
+Here's all the info summed up in a table...

 | Investing Strategy                   | ^RUT  | ^IXIC | QBTS  |  VZ   |
 | :----------------------------------- | :---: | :---: | :---: | :---: |